khw11044/khw11044.github.io/_posts/blog/papers/paper-etc/2021-04-01-CLASSIFICATION-BASEDANOMALYDETECTIONFORGENERALDATA.md

 Results are reported in terms of AUC.
 In our method, we used a margin of $$s = 0.1$$ (we also run GOAD with $$s = 1$$, shown in the appendix).
 Similarly to He et al. (2018), to stabilize training, we added a softmax + cross entropy loss, as well as $$L_2$$ norm regularization for the extracted features $$f(x)$$.
-We compare our method with the deep oneclass method of Ruff et al. (2018) as well as Golan & El-Yaniv (2018) without and with Dirichlet weighting.
+We compare our method with the deep one-class method of Ruff et al. (2018) as well as Golan & El-Yaniv (2018) without and with Dirichlet weighting.
 We believe the correct comparison is without Dirichlet post-processing, as we also do not use it in our method.
 Our distance based approach outperforms the SOTA approach by Golan & El-Yaniv (2018), both with and without Dirichlet (which seems to improve performance on a few classes).
 This gives evidence for the importance of considering the generalization behavior outside the normal region used in training.